riandrake/.config/README.md

 1. Check out this repository (Default recommended: `~/.config`)
 2. Set the `XDG_CONFIG_HOME` environment variable to the location of this checkout

+Warning: Use absolute path, rather than rely on `~` when using IdeaVim.
+IdeaVim doesn't seem to be able to handle it. e.g. `~/.config` should be entered as `C:/Users/user.name/.config`

 ### Additional IdeaVim Setup (if applicable)
 After following the steps in the previous section:
 1. Install the IdeaVim plugin